-- 1. All Controls except Exit are locked when: - ▶ the screen is not the owner of the active Select - no interlocking was configured for the add-on variable - ▶ the response variable does not exist - ▶ The response variable has not received a value yet - ▶ the status 'Select' of the response variable was not set - an action for the action variable is running - an action for the action variable is running - the system is waiting for the SBO confirmation - the data of the lock are being transmitted - the data of the lock are invalid - ▶ the INVALID bit status is active for the selected variable - the currently-registered user does not have the necessary authorization levels - 1.
-All Controls except Exit and the controls for the lock are locked when: - one of the locking conditions of point 1 apply - the response variable was locked against command inputs - ▶ the status bit s MERKER_1 (0), i.e. the command lock, of the response variable was set
+- ▶ There is a wait for the SBO confirmation from the Select - ▶ the data of the lock are being transmitted - the data of the lock are invalid - ▶ the currently-registered user does not have the necessary authorization levels - 1.
+All Controls except Exit and the controls for the lock are locked when: - one of the locking conditions of point 1 apply - ▶ The response variable was locked against commands - ▶ the status bit s_MERKER_1 (0), i.e. the command lock, of the response variable was set

-COMMAND INPUT
+COMMAND

-► Action buttons: Action buttons are locked if the authorization level of the registered user forbids execution.
+► Action buttons:

+Action buttons are locked if

+- The authorization level of the user who is logged in does not allow execution.

+- The variable is locked.

+- There is already a command being executed

+- ▶ Unlocking:

+Unlocking is only possible if the user does not have the necessary authorization levels for this.

+Context menu:

-- ▶ Unlocking: Unlocking is only possible if the user does not have the necessary authorization levels for this. - ► Context menu: Menu items that are assigned to a command action can only be selected if the registered user has the necessary authorizations.
+Menu items that are assigned to a command action can only be selected if the registered user has the necessary authorizations.